 - Casa Sauto: This gorgeous one-bedroom apartment is located in the 400-year-old building where the Declaration of Independence of Mexico was printed.
 It’s a stone’s throw from the Zócalo, and has a well-furnished kitchenette.
 Click here to learn more.

-- Regina 70: This apartment is comfortable and spacious, and is located in the heart of the Historical Center of Mexico City.
-It can sleep up to four and comes fully equipped with quality finishings.
+- Regina Downtown Hostel: This hostel has nice apartments (suites) that are comfortable and spacious, and is located in the heart of the Historical Center of Mexico City.
+Their 2bed suites can can sleep up to four and come fully equipped with quality finishings.
+If you like to meet people while visiting cities, then this apartment might be the one for you.
 Click here for more information.

-- Elegant and Artistic Loft: This stunning apartment is very airy, with high ceilings, beautiful artwork, and stylish decoration throughout.
-History fans will love its central location, between the Palacio de Bellas Artes and the Zócalo.
+- Zocalo Centro Suites: This place has a few options for stunning apartments that are very airy, with high ceilings, beautiful artwork, and stylish decoration throughout.
+History fans will love its central location, near the Palacio de Bellas Artes and the Zócalo.
 Click here to book.

 FAQs About the Best Areas to Stay in Mexico City